joshribakoff/coinbase-php/README.md

 ### Resource references

-In some cases the API will return resource references in place of exanded resource objects.
+In some cases the API will return resource references in place of expanded resource objects.
 This references can be expanded by refreshing them.

 ```php